 Toilets, changing rooms and showers are spaces that satisfy basic human needs.
-Most university members casually go to "take a leak" several times a day, and those who partake in university sports courses, visit the UniFit or the swimming pool, will use the changing rooms and showers without much hesitation.
+Most university members casually venture to seek relief several times a day, and those who partake in university sports courses, visit the swimming pool or UniFit, will use the changing rooms and showers without much hesitation.
 For TIN people, these commonplace, everyday experiences can present themselves very differently.

 The spaces mentioned follow a highly binary logic.
-The gender separation they establish turns them into spaces for TIN people that are associated with stress, insecurity and even the risk of verbal or physical assault.
+The gender separation they establish turns them into spaces for TIN people that are associated with stress, insecurity and even the risk of verbal or physical abuse.
 Non-binary people must currently subordinate themselves to the binary logic of these spaces.
 People who identify within the binary as women or men may find it easier to adhere to the binary spatial order, but nonetheless all TIN people run the risk of being read in such binary spaces as not-belonging, as wrong, as 'other' and consequently having to explain themselves.
 The fear of being called-out in these spaces, which might escalate to physical violence, might keep TIN people from using these very basic and everyday facilities at university.